 .

-Creatives Rebuild NY is a three-year, $125 million project funded primarily by the Mellon Foundation with both employment and basic income programs for artists in NY State.
+Creatives Rebuild NY was a three-year, $125 million project in N.Y.
+State, funded primarily by the Mellon Foundation.

-The employment component of CRNY is based closely on the 1978 CCF CETA Artists Program (which it credits).
+The employment component of CRNY was based closely on the 1978 CCF CETA Artists Program (which it credits).

-NYC mayor Bill de Blasio's announcement of the City's Artists Corps project (5/6/21) cites CETA as an inspiration for the Corps.
+NYC mayor Bill de Blasio's announcement of the City's Artists Corps project (5/6/21) cited CETA as an inspiration for the Corps.

 Earlier, in the 2018 Create NYC plan developed by the Department of Cultural Affairs, the CETA Artist Project is included as a case study.